Cost of Moving to Dubai

-As mentioned above, you employer will play a big role in moving to Dubai with visas and work permits being normally being organised with their assistance.
+As mentioned above, your employer will play a big role in moving to Dubai with visas and work permits being normally being organised with their assistance.
 They will start the process on your behalf, all you need to do is provide the required documents.

 Once your work permit and visa are sorted, you need to apply for additional documents.
-It is required for expats to get a residency permit and a health card after they move to Dubai.
+It is required for expats to get a residency permit and a healthcare card after they move to Dubai.
 Your employer must apply for your e-card and e-contract within 60 days following your move to Dubai.

 For further information, you can visit the UAE’s Federal Authority for Identity and Citizenship.